torbsd/torbsd.github.io/faq.md

 ## "Are you associated with the Tor Project?" ##

 __TDP__ is __not__ an official project of Tor.
 We are merely long-time Tor users and relay operators whose preferred platform is BSD Unix.
-We do maintain several contacts among to Tor Project's staff regularly.
+We do maintain regular contact with Tor Project staff.

 ## "What do you hope to accomplish with porting the Tor Browser Bundle to OpenBSD?" ##